Kreisau Circle

-The Kreisau Circle (German: Kreisauer Kreis, /de/) (1940–1944) was a group of about twenty-five German dissidents in Nazi Germany led by jurist and nobleman Helmuth James von Moltke, who met at the historic Moltke estate in the rural town of Kreisau, Silesia (today Krzyżowa).
+The Kreisau Circle (German: Kreisauer Kreis, /de/) (1940–1944) was a group of about twenty-five German dissidents in Nazi Germany led by jurist and nobleman Helmuth James von Moltke, who met up from 1940 at the historic Moltke estate in the rural town of Kreisau, Silesia (today Krzyżowa).
 The circle was composed of men and women from a variety of backgrounds, including those of noble descent, devout Protestants and Catholics, intellectuals, military personnel, socialists and conservatives.
 Despite their differences, the members of the Kreisau Circle found common interest in their opposition to Hitler's regime on moral and religious grounds.
 At their meetings, the circle discussed how they would reorganize the German government after the end of the Third Reich.

 Although the circle did not promote violent overthrow of the regime, their planning was considered by the Nazis to be treasonous as it rested on the assumption that Germany would lose the war.
 The group began to falter after Helmuth von Moltke was arrested by the Gestapo in January 1944 and eventually came to an end when most of its members were arrested following Claus von Stauffenberg's attempt on Hitler's life on 20 July 1944.